qianzach/PIC16B_Project/blog_post_reflection.md

 ## How does what you achieved compare to what you set out to do in your proposal? (if you didn't complete everything in your proposal, that's fine!)

+Initially, we sought to implement a cutting edge clustering algorithm and then to use it on a simulation study and present a Python package.

+Clearly, our final project is just a *tad* bit different, being a more applied project with centrality-based "clustering."
+This occurred when we pivoted away from the Amazon Reviews dataset that we initially wanted to use.
+Instead, we created a more user-oriented project that hosts a website and network visualizations to help recommend media to the user.